UKFELs/puffinDocs/BUILD.md

 export MPI_CXX=mpicxx
 ```

 Sometimes the parallel C compiler is `mpiicc` rather than `mpicc`, and the parallel Fortran compiler is `mpiifort` - please check this yourself.
-Sometimes you may need to give the full path to the compiler, depending on how well your system is setup! *e.g.* you may need:
+Sometimes you may need to give the full path to the compiler, depending on how your system is setup! *e.g.* you may need:

 ```
 export CC=/path/to/mpiicc